 Only an EU-approved car seat can be used in the UK.
 Child car seats approved outside of the EU (the US for example) cannot be used in the UK.

-Avoid confusion about booster seat rules, read our guide on booster seats.
+Avoid confusion about booster seat rules, read our guide booster seats: are you breaking the law?

 Height-based or weight-based car seats?

 You can choose a child car seat based on your child's weight or height.